Skip to main content

 Every visi has a status to reflect its current state.

-• In review: If a Visi requires a review, it will first be flagged as “Ready for review” rather than closing it straight away.
-Once a Visi is set to ready for review the reviewer will be notified and they can check it and if they are happy click “Approve and close”
+If a Visi requires a review, it will first be flagged as “Ready for review” rather than closing it straight away.
+Once a Visi is set to ready for review the reviewer will be notified and they can check it and if they are happy click “Approve and close”.

 Assignee